rehierl/abstract-properties/02-x-mathematics/05-2-document-trees/1-2-ordered-trees.md

 An **ordered tree** is an arborescence such that each node in it can be considered distinct from all the other nodes.
-Put differently, the elements the nodes in an ordered tree hold are expected/required to be **unique**.
+Put differently, the elements the nodes in an ordered tree are expected/required to be **unique**.

 Defined as such, an ordered tree can be said to correspond with a partial order over the nodes it holds.
 The description of a tree as an "ordered tree"